Tocard/documentation/docs/node-runners/run-a-node.md

 ### Step 4: Add a Beneficiary Address to your node (optional)

-A Beneficiary Address allows you to only add the public key of the wallet with your staked DATA tokens to the config file instead of the private key.
-This way nothing sensitive is included in the config file, meaning if your device or server is comprised sometime in the future, your DATA tokens are safe.
-We highly recommend you use a Beneficiary Address.
+A *beneficiary address* allows you to only add the public key of the wallet with your staked DATA tokens to the config file instead of the private key.
+By using a beneficiary address, if your node is compromised, the staked DATA tokens will not be at risk.
+We highly recommend you use a beneficiary address.

-Be careful when you edit the JSON file.
-If you accidentally remove a character such as a curly bracket, the JSON will be invalid and your node will fail to run.
+Exercise caution when you edit the config file.
+If you accidentally remove a character such as a curly bracket or use the wrong type of quotation symbol, the config file's JSON format will be invalid and your node will fail to run.

 **Linux / macOS**